kaishin/redalemeden.com/content/posts/2015-03-29-initial-thoughts-about-react-native/index.md

 ### The Good

 - *Immutable user interface*.
 You no longer have to track state in both the model and the view; the latter is a function of the former.
 As soon as the model changes, React Native re-renders a virtual tree of the view hierarchy, then applies the delta to the native views.
-This approach feels superior to bindings or FRP, and is certainly light-years ahead of the Apple-MVC that ships with iOS.
+This approach feels superior to bindings or <abbr title="Functional Reactive Programming">FRP</abbr>, and is certainly light-years ahead of the Apple-MVC that ships with iOS.

 - *Instant feedback loop*.
 Once you build your app in Xcode, you can instantly refresh it from within the simulator using `Command + R`.
 You can even enable auto-refresh and forget about it.
 I will miss this feature in non-React projects.